carpentries-incubator/data-science-ai-senior-researchers/_episodes/07-Practical Considerations:Reporting-results.md

 ##### The Confusion matrix

-For N number of classes (i.e. N=2 for predicting cancer vs no cancer), a confusion matrix is an NxN matrix that records how many the algorithm classified correctly and incorrectly by visualizing the actual classes against the predicted classes.
+For N number of classes (e.g., N=2 for predicting cancer vs no cancer), a confusion matrix is an NxN matrix that records how many the algorithm classified correctly and incorrectly by visualizing the actual classes against the predicted classes.

 ![](https://i.pinimg.com/736x/7d/49/d5/7d49d532ebbdd5247f121adfbe77b688.jpg)